WHO ARE THE TWO WITNESSES?

 This does not mean all the saints will be slain.
 Rather, the Book of Revelation is viewing the army of saints as “two witnesses.”
 The driving of the Spirit-filled testimony from the cities of the earth is portrayed in symbolic form as the killing of the two olive trees, the two lampstands.

 Some of the Lord’s witnesses will be slain.
 Many of the Lord’s elect will be hidden away by the Lord and will still be alive on the earth when the Lord Jesus returns.

-And the woman [the Church] fled into the wilderness, where she hath a place prepared of God, that they should feed her there a thousand two hundred and threescore days [three and a half years].
+Then the woman fled into the wilderness, where she has a place prepared by God, that they should feed her there one thousand two hundred and sixty days [3½ years].
 (Revelation 12:6)